aspose-diagram/Aspose.Diagram-Documentation/french/pythonjava/developer-guide/working-with-pages/set-orientation-and-control-the-export-of-hidden-visio-pages-on-saving/_index.fr.md

 {{< gist "aspose-diagram-gists" "af605f5a3113e8afc05e4bae8990fb41" "Examples-PythonJava-Pages-SetVisioPageOrientation.py" >}}

 ## **Contrôler l'exportation des pages masquées Visio lors de l'enregistrement**
-Aspose.Diagram pour Python via Java API permet aux développeurs d'inclure ou d'exclure des pages Visio masquées lors de l'enregistrement de diagram dans des fichiers PDF, HTML, Image (PNG, JPEG, GIF), SVG et XPS.
-Même eux peuvent masquer les pages Visio en utilisant Aspose.Diagram pour Python via Java API car son option est déjà disponible via la cellule UIVisibility dans la page ShapeSheet.
+Aspose.Diagram for Python via Java API allows developers to include or exclude hidden Visio pages on saving diagram to PDF, HTML, Image (PNG, JPEG, GIF), SVG, and XPS files.
+Even they may hide Visio pages using Aspose.Diagram for Python via Java API because its option is already available through the cell UIVisibility in the page ShapeSheet.

 ### **Masquer une page dans le Visio Diagram et définir l'option d'exportation**
-Aspose.Diagram pour Python via Java API a la classe `Page` qui représente une page de dessin Visio.
-La propriété PageSheet exposée par la classe Page expose également les propriétés de la page.
-Le champ `UIVisibility` des propriétés de la page permet de masquer la page.
-Les développeurs peuvent alors utiliser la propriété `exportHiddenPage` qui est ajoutée dans les classes `SVGSaveOptions`, `XPSSaveOptions`, `ImageSaveOptions`, `HTMLSaveOptions` et `PdfSaveOptions`.
+Aspose.Diagram for Python via Java API has the `Page` class that represents a Visio drawing page.
+The PageSheet property exposed by the Page class also exposes the page properties.
+The `UIVisibility` field of the page properties allows to hide the page.
+Developers can then use `exportHiddenPage` property which is added in the `SVGSaveOptions`, `XPSSaveOptions`, `ImageSaveOptions`, `HTMLSaveOptions` and `PdfSaveOptions` classes.

-#### **Définir l'option d'exportation pour PDF**
+#### **Set the Export Option for PDF**
-Le code ci-dessous montre comment définir les options d'enregistrement avant d'enregistrer un diagram au format PDF.
+The code below shows how to set save options before saving a diagram to PDF format.

 {{< gist "aspose-diagram-gists" "af605f5a3113e8afc05e4bae8990fb41" "Examples-PythonJava-Pages-ExporToHiddenVisioPagesToPdf.py" >}}

-#### **Définir l'option d'exportation pour HTML**
+#### **Set the Export Option for HTML**
-Le code ci-dessous montre comment définir les options d'enregistrement avant d'enregistrer un diagram au format HTML.
+The code below shows how to set save options before saving a diagram to HTML format.

 {{< gist "aspose-diagram-gists" "af605f5a3113e8afc05e4bae8990fb41" "Examples-PythonJava-Pages-ExportOfHiddenVisioPagesToHtml.py" >}}